- Tracy Gunn

 1ST Aid is the same for both DCS and Lung Overexpansion Injury, hence a blanket term of DECOMPRESSION ILLNESS is used for both.

-1. Treat all DCI as serious, even pain only DCS.
+1. Treat all DCI as serious, even pain-only DCS.

-2. Give patient oxygen (preferably 100 percent).
+2. Give the patient oxygen (preferably 100 per cent).

 a.
 Lowers alveolar nitrogen to accelerate elimination from tissues